 A passionate advocate of contemporary music, she performs regularly with numerous ensembles.
 As a soloist, she has given first performances of more than 40 works (by Jean-Claude Risset, Alain Bancquart, Bruce Mather, Claude Ballif, Ivan Wyschnegradsky, Fernand Vandenbogaerde, among others), several of which she requested and are dedicated to her.
 In 1992, John Cage composed one of his last works, Two6 for her and the violinist Ami Flammer.

 Active as a conductor of new music, composer Donald Crockett has presented many world, national and regional premieres with the Los Angeles-based new music ensemble Xtet, Thornton Edge new music ensemble, and as a guest conductor with the Los Angeles Chamber Orchestra, Aspen Contemporary Ensemble, Pittsburgh New Music Ensemble, Cleveland Chamber Symphony, Hilliard Ensemble, California EAR Unit, Firebird Ensemble, Ensemble X, Jacaranda, and the USC Thornton Symphony.
 He has also been very active over the years as a composer and conductor with the venerable and famed Monday Evening Concerts in Los Angeles.
 His recordings as a conductor can be found on the Albany, CRI, Doberman/Yppan, ECM and New World labels.

 Cosmos, for four pianos in quarter-tones

 Étude sur le carré magique sonore (solo piano)

-Étude sur les mouvements rotatoires, for two pianos in quarter-tones
+Étude sur les mouvements rotatoires, for two pianos, eight hands, in quarter-tones

 Three Pieces, op.
 38 (solo piano)